~Updated by DG August 2022 ~

 Jay turned the ignition off, but made no move to remove the keys.
-“I know the layout pretty good, which means we can direct our movement, know where to find what we’re lookin’ for, and be out of here before any of them freaks ever see us comin’.
+“I know the layout pretty good, which means we can direct our movement, know where to find what we’re lookin’ for, and we can hopefully be out of here before any of them ever see us comin’.

 Ben nodded, removing the folded piece of paper with the list of medicines they needed to look for.
 That’s why we’re here, remember?